Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Introduction

 \section{Introduction}

-At the high intensity frontier, it is now possible to access peak laser intensities of up to $\sim 10^{23}$ \unit{W/cm^2} \cite{Yoon:2021}, with even higher intensities envisaged at upcoming multi-petawatt class facilities \cite{Danson:2019}.
-The interaction of an ultra-relativistic electron beam with electromagnetic fields of this magnitude represents an ideal experimental configuration \cite{Bula:1996, Burke:1997, Sarri:2014, Poder:2018, Cole:2018, Yan:2017, Abramowicz:2021, Salgado:2021, Turner:2022} to access unexplored regimes of strong-field quantum electrodynamics (SF-QED), where the transition from perturbative to non-perturbative processes, as well as the transition from classical to quantum dynamics, occurs \cite{DiPiazza:2012, Blackburn:2020rr, gonoskov.rmp.2022, Fedotov:2023}.
+At the frontier of ultra-high electromagnetic intensities, it is now possible to access peak laser intensities of up to $\sim 10^{23}$ \unit{W/cm^2} \cite{Yoon:2021}, with even higher intensities envisaged at upcoming multi-petawatt class facilities \cite{Danson:2019}.
+The interaction of an ultra-relativistic electron beam with electromagnetic fields of this magnitude represents an ideal experimental configuration \cite{Bula:1996, Burke:1997, Sarri:2014, Poder:2018, Cole:2018, Yan:2017, Abramowicz:2021, Salgado:2021, Turner:2022} to access unexplored regimes of strong-field quantum electrodynamics (SFQED), where the transition from perturbative to non-perturbative processes, as well as the transition from classical to quantum dynamics, occurs \cite{DiPiazza:2012, Blackburn:2020rr, gonoskov.rmp.2022, Fedotov:2023}.